XKCP/XKCP/README.markdown

 * the cSHAKE, KMAC, ParallelHash and TupleHash functions from [NIST SP 800-185][sp800_185_standard],
 * the fast [TurboSHAKE][turboshake] and [KangarooTwelve][k12] extendable-output functions,
 * the [Kravatte](https://keccak.team/kravatte.html) pseudo-random function and its modes,
+* the [SHAKE- and TurboSHAKE-Wrap and -BO](https://eprint.iacr.org/2024/1618) authenticated encryption schemes,

 as well as the [Xoodoo](https://keccak.team/xoodoo.html) permutation and